Trentham railway station, Upper Hutt

 Trentham Railway Station is an urban railway station in Trentham, a suburb of the city of Upper Hutt in the Wellington region of New Zealand's North Island.
 It is on the Hutt Valley Line section of the Wairarapa Line and has two side platforms.
 The station is served by Metlink's electric multiple unit trains of the "Matangi" FP class.

-Metlink tickets can be purchased from the Racecourse Dairy, opposite the railway station.